CivicActions/agile-california/README.md

 We designed our profile based on specific feedback about what is important to both biological parents and foster parents.
 For example, we learned that a very important profile feature is "preferred time of contact", so we added that to our profiles of parents and case workers.
 Our users told us it was better to leave this an informal text message than to use a time-based field.

-We learned that marking messages in the inbox of urgent was very important, so we render urgent messages in red.
+We learned that marking inbox messages "urgent" was very important, so we render urgent messages in red, and that seeing read/unread status of messages helped clarify the status of caseworker communication, so we implemented this as well.
 We also learned that classifying messages as being related to visitation or medical incidents is extremely important, so we wrote user stories to capture that and placed them into our constantly-evolving [backlog](https://github.com/CivicActions/agile-california/issues), but were not able to complete them.

 We got a *big surprise* when the State clarified that the primary user was the biological parent, not the foster parent!

-Following the [Agile Manifesto](http://www.agilemanifesto.org/), we immediately embraced change by beginning to ask our users to tell us what they believed biological parents would want.
+So, following the [Agile Manifesto](http://www.agilemanifesto.org/), we immediately embraced change by asking our users to tell us what they believed biological parents would want (visitation arrangement, contact info).
 Our prototype now has roles for biological parents, foster parents, and case workers.

 On June 1st our CEO [reached out](https://civicactions.com/blog/an-open-invitation-to-collaborate/) to other firms seeking to be part of the RFI by inviting them to work with us, reuse our work-in-progress software, and even to share in our most valuable resource, our access to actual foster parents.